Joint Learning of Linear Time-Invariant Dynamical Systems: Numerical Illustrations

 \section{Numerical Illustrations}

-We complement our theoretical analyses with a set of numerical experiments which demonstrate the benefit of jointly learning the systems.
-To that end, we compare the estimation error for the joint estimator in \pref{eq:mt_opt} against the ordinary least-squares (OLS) estimates of the transition matrices for each system individually (which is optimal \cite{simchowitz2018learning}).
-For solving \pref{eq:mt_opt}, we use a minibatch gradient-descent-based implementation in PyTorch \cite{paszke2019pytorch} and choose Adam optimization algorithm \cite{kingma2015adam}.
-Note that since the rank constraints are explicitly enforced in \pref{eq:mt_opt}, no projection is required during the optimization.
+We complement our theoretical analyses with a set of numerical experiments which demonstrate the benefit of jointly learning the systems. {We investigate two main aspects of our theoretical results: (i) benefits of joint learning when the $M$ systems share a common linear basis, for different values of $M$, and (ii) interplay of the spectral radii of the system matrices with the joint-estimation error.} To that end, we compare the estimation error for the joint estimator in \pref{eq:mt_opt} against the ordinary least-squares (OLS) estimates of the transition matrices for each system individually.
+For solving \pref{eq:mt_opt}, we use a minibatch gradient-descent-based implementation with Adam as the optimization algorithm \cite{kingma2015adam}. {Due to the bilinear form of the optimization objective, gradient descent methods can lead to convergence and computational issues for $\hat \Wb$ and $\hat B$.} Although prior studies utilize norm regularizations to address this issue in some cases \cite{tripuraneni2020provable}, we do not use any such regularization in our objective function in \eqref{eq:mt_opt}. {Notably, our unregularized minimization exposes no convergence issue in the simulations we performed.}

 For {generating the systems}, we consider settings with the number of bases $k=10$, dimension $d=25$, trajectory length $T=200$, and the number of systems $M \in \{1,10,20,50,100,200\}$.
 We simulate two cases: \\(i) the spectral radii are in the range $[0.7,0.9]$, and \\(ii) all systems have an eigenvalue of magnitude $1$.